Ukrainian Sign Language: History and education

 The teaching of Ukrainian Sign Language to deaf students began in the early 1800s, when a number of branches of the Vienna School for the Deaf were opened in Ukraine, namely the Institute for Deaf in Volyn in 1805 in Romaniv, then the Halychyna School for the Deaf in 1830 in Lviv and a few years later the Odesa School for the Deaf in 1843 in Odesa.

-During the Soviet occupation of Ukraine, the development of teaching methods for Ukrainian sign language slowed down considerably, since the use of Ukrainian sign language in educational systems of the USSR was banned soon after the negative feedback given by Joseph Stalin to sign languages in his 1950 article Marxism and Problems of Linguistics.
+Under the Soviet Union, the development of teaching methods for Ukrainian sign language slowed down considerably, since the use of Ukrainian sign language in educational systems of the Soviet Union was banned soon after the negative feedback given by Joseph Stalin to sign languages in his 1950 article Marxism and Problems of Linguistics.
 In it, Stalin called deaf people "anomalous human beings" and described gesture language as "not a language at all, but a surrogate".

 The use of Ukrainian sign language in educating deaf people in Ukraine didn't get reintroduced until 2006.
 As of 1 January 2015, there were 39 preschools for deaf children in Ukraine teaching pre-schoolers (6 years or younger); there were 61 specialized secondary schools for children with hearing impairments teaching deaf pupils ages 6 through 18 (this includes both day-time schools and boarding schools).
 However, most schools emphasize oral proficiency in Ukrainian and do not encourage use of USL.

 From 2006 to 2016, the governing body that publishes language textbooks and research articles and regulates the methods of teaching Ukrainian sign language was the Laboratory of sign language at the Institute of Special Education of National Academy of Educational Sciences of Ukraine.
 It was established in 2006.
-In 2016 it was reorganized into Department of sign language at the Institute of Special Education of National Academy of Educational Sciences of Ukraine.
+In 2016 it was reorganized into the Department of Sign Language at the Institute of Special Education of National Academy of Educational Sciences of Ukraine.

+Since the Russian invasion of February 2022, the expert committee at the Ukrainian Society of the Deaf has been working to derussify Ukrainian Sign Language and fingerspelling, eradicating Russianisms and other Russian influences that were forcibly imposed in the Soviet period and reconstructing historical signs, developing new signs and fingerspelling, and adopting international gestures.